Go directly to product information

 Usage

-Mbongô can literally be used in any dish, even in boiled rice or pasta, but preferably in a palette of West African spices and herbs such as gourd nutmeg, grain of paradise, selim pepper, cubeb pepper, ginger, garlic nut and African mint.
-All of them are seasonings from the fascinating West African gastronomy.
+Mbongô can literally be used in any dish, even in cooked rice or pasta, but preferably in a palette of West African spices and herbs such as calabash nutmeg, grain of paradise, selim pepper, cubeb pepper, ginger, garlic nut and African mint.
+Each and every one of them flavour enhancers from the fascinating West African gastronomy.

 Features: